Lucio Fulci: Fulci and Dario Argento

 In the last decade of his life, Fulci suffered from emotional and physical health problems, reflected by a marked decline in the quality of his work.
 Fulci also continued to suffer during the late 1980s from recurring problems with diabetes and his liver.
 He hid the severity of his illness from his friends and associates so that he would not be deemed unemployable.
-His wife's suicide in 1969 had always weighed heavily on him (his wife Marina had killed herself with a gas oven after learning she had inoperable cancer).
+His wife's suicide in 1969 had always weighed heavily on him (his wife Marina had killed herself with a gas oven after learning she had inoperable cancer but afterwards it turned out that she did not have cancer).
 People who knew Fulci well spoke of a third daughter he once had who he said was killed in a car accident in the 1970s, but this story was never confirmed, and the daughter's name (if in fact she existed) was never revealed by any of his biographers.
 Fulci biographer Stephen Thrower wrote "....the suicide of his wife in 1969 was followed not long after by the death of a daughter in a road accident."
 Dario Argento is quoted in one book as saying of Fulci "His life was terrible.
 His wife committed suicide, and his daughter was paralyzed because of an accident."
+In a 2023 interview with actors Giovanni Lombardo Radice and Silvia Collatina at the Romford Horror event, the two confirm that one of Fulci's daughters had an accident when she fell off a horse and was injured very badly and became paralyzed.
+This is also confirmed in the documentary Fulci for Fake.

 Fulci and Argento met in 1994 at the Rome Fanta Festival and surprisingly agreed to collaborate on a horror film called Wax Mask, a loose remake of the 1953 Vincent Price horror classic House of Wax.
 Argento claimed he had heard about Fulci's miserable circumstances at the time and wanted to offer him a chance at a comeback.
 It is said that Argento was shocked at how thin and sickly Fulci appeared at their 1994 meeting, and said he felt very sorry for him.

 Fulci collaborated with writer Daniele Stroppa to create a screenplay for Argento, whose insistence on increasing the violence and gore quotient was, unusually, opposed by Fulci.
 (Stroppa had co-written two of Fulci's earlier films, The House of Clocks and Voices from Beyond).
 Fulci was slated to also direct the film, but he died before filming could begin, due to a series of delays caused by Argento's involvement with his own project, The Stendhal Syndrome, at the time.
 Wax Mask was eventually directed by former special effects artist Sergio Stivaletti.
 The screenplay was entirely reworked by Stivaletti after Fulci's death, so the finished film contains significant changes to Fulci's original screenplay.
 Argento also hired Fulci's daughter Antonella to serve as an assistant art director on the film.